fdcl-gwu/FFTSO3/README.md

 All of the example codes are under `FFTSO3/exmaple`, and once the above installation procedures are completed, the executable binary files are copied to the folder `FFTSO3/bin`

 #### example0.cpp
-This example illustrates how to perform fast forward transform of the trace function, and its inverse transform, using real harmonic analysis on SO(3).
+This example illustrates how to perform fast forward transform of the trace function, and compute the inverse transform at the identity, using real harmonic analysis on SO(3).

 ```C++
 #include <iostream>